iredmail/docs/mua/sogo.macosx.icalendar.md

-# Mac OS X: Add calendar account in iCalendar.app
+# Mac OS X: Add calendar (CalDAV) and task (Reminders) service in iCalendar.app

-> To use calendar service (CalDAV protocol), you must choose to install
+> To use calendar and task service, you must choose to install SOGo groupware
-> SOGo groupware during iRedMail installation.
+> during iRedMail installation.

 1: Open application `System Preferences`: